altruios/namshubettulpa/public/namshubettulpa/consequences.md

 ~No more Algera left to drain - that was everything~ ~That stabbing pain faded to a dull memory~ 'RG_T::Good luck finding it now'
-~This tok, what it was, what it and its siblings made up, kept calm a sea of anger~ ~A hurricane bottled by an impenetrable calm~ 'RG_T::It does not matter'
+~What little pain there was to guide them to that needle was practically gone~ ~This tok, what it was, what it and its siblings made up, kept calm a sea of anger~ ~A hurricane bottled by an impenetrable calm~ 'RG_T::It does not matter'